Moesif/apidocs/source/includes/_api-libs.md

 # API Libs

-These open-source libs are advanced wrappers for the Moesif REST API and are the building blocks for the higher level server and mobile SDKs.
-These libs can be used similarly to other analytics event libs with a `sendEvent()` call which sends event data to api.moesif.net.
+These open-source libs are convenient libs for the Moesif REST API and are used in the higher level [middleware SDKs](https://www.moesif.com/implementation).
+These libs can be used like other web analytics libs with a `sendEvent()` method.
+There are also methods available to add metadata to user and company profiles.
 These libraries support both sync and async operations.

 ## Important
 <aside class="warning">
 Moesif has Middleware SDKs designed for common Web API frameworks which are easier to integrate for common environments.
-Checkout Moesif's <a href="https://www.moesif.com/docs/server-integration/">Server Middleware SDK Docs</a> for more info.
+Checkout <a href="https://www.moesif.com/implementation">implementation overview</a> for more info.
 </aside>

 ## How to Install